DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

  - Using AST to write tests
  - Powerful AST abstractions (specially when added the code refactoring mappings)
  - how code refactoring works
+ - source code is not the best medium to consume code
+    - explain how O2Platform&#39;s Method Streams work and how they are a lot more effective
+    - what you want to see is all the code relevant to the path you are looking at
+ - we also need the equivalent of AST and static complilation for all the &#39;coding&#39; that exists in all the cloud environments and between services (i.e. we need a DSL)
+    - for example for AWS lambdas and how they behave